cappuchinese/Intro-Java/src/week3_1/Readme.md

 Elephant      | 40             | 86           | thunder
 Tortoise      | 0.3            | 190          | crawl

-Given these animal species, implement the subclasses in the correct way.
+Given these animal species, implement the subclasses in the correct way, so that all objects behave correctly in this simulation system.

 Here is some example usage